grant_single_labels_website|summary

 Get reimbursed up to 70% of training costs for a new employee, for up to 30 weeks, but not more than $390/week.

-• Non-profit employers may receive full reimbursement at minimum wage, plus mandatory payroll deductions, for up to 26 weeks in cases of significant employment barriers.
+• In cases involving significant barriers to employment, non-profit employers may qualify for 100% reimbursement at minimum wage plus mandatory payroll deductions, for up to 26 weeks.

-• Paid Work Experience provides a maximum reimbursement to employers based on 40 work hours at minimum wage for a three-week period.
+• Paid Work Experience: Maximum contribution based on 40 hours at minimum wage per week, for up to 3 weeks.

-• Supplemental training support is available up to $7,000.00 per individual, covering training outside of employer-provided On-the-Job Training.
+• Supplemental training funding available up to a maximum of $7,000.00 per individual.

 grant_single|admissibleProjectsExample